Adjunct Associate Professor of the Practice

 - 2000: B.A., Geography, Louisiana State University

-Jason T. Knowles, Ph.D. is a lecturer with the Spatial Sciences Institute in the University of Southern California Dornsife College of Letters, Arts and Sciences.
+Jason T. Knowles, Ph.D. is an Adjunct Associate Professor of the Practice with the Spatial Sciences Institute in the University of Southern California Dornsife College of Letters, Arts and Sciences.

 Knowles has been a practitioner of geospatial sciences for more than 18 years, incorporating the use of geospatial technologies in local municipal, commercial, military, intelligence, and academic communities.